tplopez/qgis-tutorial/docs/Tutorial3.md

     ![Fig 2. - Zonal Statistics Window.
 Source: [QGIS User Guide] (https://docs.qgis.org/2.18/en/docs/user_manual/)](https://docs.qgis.org/2.18/en/_images/function_list.png)
     _Fig 2. - Zonal Statistics Window.
 Source: [QGIS User Guide](https://docs.qgis.org/2.18/en/docs/user_manual/)_

-    b) Click on the arrow on the left of `Fields and Values` on the menu located in the middle of the window.
+    b) Click on the arrow on the left of _Fields and Values_ on the menu located in the middle of the window.
 Other fields will be displayed below, then click on _ClimRegio_.
 Click on the _All unique_ button at the bottom right corner of the window.
 All unique names of the **ClimateRegions** layer will appear in the upper box.
 Double-click on _Northeast_.
 This action will add 'Northeast' on the leftmost white box.
 Before 'Northeast' write the following: "Clim_Regio" is 'Northeast'.
 This expression will select the polygon that meets the condition.
-Click on the `Select` button at the bottom right corner.
+Click on the _Select_ button at the bottom right corner.
 Close the window and go back to the main QGIS interface.
 Apparently, nothing happened but if you check the Status bar, on the bottom left corner, you will see that it says `"1 feature(s) selected on layer Clim_Regio"`.
 Uncheck the **cb_2017** and the **2017_dailyannualmaxima** so that the only visible layer is the **ClimateRegions**.
 You will note that the Northeast polygon is yellow colored, meaning that is currently selected.

-    c) Using the `Zoom to selection` (magnifying class with the yellow square button) in the Tool bar, zoom in the selected polygon, in this case the Northeast polygon from the **ClimateRegions**.
+    c) Using the `Zoom to selection` button (magnifying class with the yellow square button) in the Tool bar, zoom in the selected polygon, in this case the Northeast polygon from the **ClimateRegions**.

     d) Make visible the **cb_2017** and the **2017_dailyannualmaxima** again.

 5. Make a map with legend and other professional map properties.

-    a) Open a new print composer from the Menu Bar --> `Project` and add the current map to the composer canvas.
-Click on `Layout` --> `Add Legend`, and click anywhere on the canvas.
+    a) Open a new print composer from the Menu Bar --> Project and add the current map to the composer canvas.
+Click on Layout --> Add Legend, and click anywhere on the canvas.
 A legend will be added.
 Follow instructions during the tutorial to make fix the map legend.
 Once finished, export the map and save it as .png file.

 ---